Khalid Sheikh Mohammed: Daniel Pearl murder

-Capture, interrogation, and torture
+Capture, interrogation, and torture (2003–2006)

-On September 11, 2002, members of Pakistani Inter-Services Intelligence (ISI) claimed to have killed or captured Sheikh Mohammed during a raid in Karachi that resulted in bin al-Shibh's capture.
-This Pakistani claim was false.
+On 11 September 2002, members of Pakistani Inter-Services Intelligence (ISI) claimed to have killed or captured Sheikh Mohammed during a raid in Karachi that resulted in bin al-Shibh's capture.
+This claim was then subsequently proven as baseless.

-Mohammed was captured in Rawalpindi, Pakistan (about 20 km southwest of Islamabad), on March 1, 2003, by the Pakistani ISI, possibly in a joint action with the CIA's Special Activities Division paramilitary operatives and officers of the American Diplomatic Security Service.
+Mohammed was captured in Rawalpindi, Pakistan (about 20 kilometres southwest of Islamabad), on 1 March 2003, by the Pakistani ISI, possibly in a joint action with the CIA's Special Activities Division paramilitary operatives and officers of the American Diplomatic Security Service.
 He has been in U.S. custody since that time.

-Initially, Mohammed was held in the CIA's Salt Pit (Cobalt) prison in Afghanistan.
-After just a "few minutes" of questioning at Cobalt, he was subject to "enhanced interrogation techniques".
+Initially held in the CIA's Salt Pit (Cobalt) prison in Afghanistan, after just a "few minutes" of questioning at Cobalt, he was subject to "enhanced interrogation techniques."
 He was slapped, grabbed in the face, placed in stress positions, placed in standing sleep deprivation, doused with water, and subjected to rectal rehydration multiple times, without a determination of medical need.

-During 2003, Mohammad was held at a secret CIA prison, or black site, in Poland, where the CIA waterboarded him 183 times.
-He was then transferred to another secret CIA prison in Romania.

-In September 2006, the U.S. government announced it had moved Mohammed from a secret CIA prison (or black site) to the military custody at the Guantanamo Bay detention camp.

-The Red Cross, Human Rights Watch and Mohammed consider that the harsh interrogation techniques, including waterboarding, which he received from U.S. agents amount to torture.
-Mohammad was also subject to sleep deprivation for a period of 7 1/2 days, during much of which he was forced to stand.
+The International Red Cross and Human Rights Watch consider that the harsh interrogation techniques, including waterboarding, which he received from U.S. agents amount to torture.
+Mohammed was also subject to sleep deprivation for a period of 7 1/2 days, during much of which he was forced to stand.

 According to later reports, Mohammed initially told American interrogators he would not answer any questions until he was provided with a lawyer, which was refused.
 He claims to have been kept naked for more than a month during his isolation and interrogations, and said he was "questioned by an unusual number of female handlers".